DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ## Results

 In this section we will analyze the performances obtained by the algorithm, both on CPU and on GPU.
 The code has been run on the Leonardo cluster, with up to 16 MPI tasks allocated one per node, for CPU versions, and up to 32 MPI tasks allocated four per node, one per GPU card, for the GPU version.
 The execution time has been measured with the `MPI_Wtime` function.
-The tests have been done with a matrix of size 1200x1200 and 12000x12000, with 10 evolution iterations, for the GPU version I have also used 40000x40000 and 1000 iterations to better study the scalability.
+The tests have been done with a matrix of size 1200x1200 and 12000x12000, with 10 evolution iterations, and 40000x40000, with 1000 iterations, to better study the scalability.
 The maximum time among all the MPI processes has been plotted.
 However, I have also collected data regarding the average time and they have showed the same behavior, meaning the workload is correctly distributed among the processes, for this reason they have not been plotted.

 To easily identify the different parts of the code and plot them I have used some terms, here a brief explanation of them is given, in order of appearance in the code:
 - `initacc`: initialization of OpenACC, with `acc_get_num_devices`, `acc_set_device_num` and `acc_init`;